hertze/Halation/README.md

 ## Tips and tricks

-If you want to remove the halation from some parts of the image (sunset skies, for instance), hit option + Z on a Mac, or ctrl + Z on a PC, to undo the last script step.
-You then get the halation as a separate layer, on which you can brush out parts with black color.
+1. If you want to remove the halation from some parts of the image (sunset skies, for instance), hit option + Z on a Mac, or ctrl + Z on a PC, to undo the last script step.
+You then get a folder with three layers, **local** for local halation, **darken midtones** that compensates for the increase in brightness that the global halation adds, and **global** with the global halation.
+With black selected you can simply brush out local and global halation you don't want in their respective layer.

+2. If you want to change the color values, darker colors results in a weaker effekt and brighter colors in a stronger effect.
+If you set the red, green and blue color to the same value you get a grayscale color, useful for monochrome halation.